 Catch a live show or movie at the historic Paramount Theatre.

-Built back in 1915, the theatre is an iconic spot located in downtown Austin and really easy to see whilst strolling the city.
+Built back in 1915, the theatre is an iconic spot located in downtown Austin and is really easy to see whilst strolling the city.

 Check their calendar for upcoming shows before you visit and treat yourself to a fun night of entertainment in Austin.